 The relatively simple nature of the WOMAC survey means that it can be completed in a short amount of time and scored in just 5-10 minutes.

 The WOMAC is an exceedingly popular measure, highlighted by its extensive use in both observational and epidemiological studies , as well as its availability in over 65 languages .

 The questionnaire can also be used for a variety of different conditions.
 Originally WOMAC was developed for use amongst patients with knee and/or hip osteoarthritis, but it’s also been used for patients with low back pain, rheumatoid arthritis, juvenile rheumatoid arthritis, systemic lupus erythematosus and fibromyalgia .

-A potential weakness of the WOMAC is the stiffness subscale (one of the three scoring subscales).
+A potential consideration of the WOMAC is the stiffness subscale (one of the three scoring subscales).
 It’s shown to have low test-retest reliability, and the physical function subscale is limited in its ability to detect change.

-WOMAC appears to have very few significant weaknesses and has excellent usability.
+WOMAC appears to have very few significant considerations and has excellent usability.
 It is also relatively short when compared to other PRO measure.
 Its popularity, availability in multiple formats, and easy scoring methodology make it a great choice for the evaluation of patients with hip and knee osteoarthritis.

 A license is required to use the WOMAC tool.